midgardproject/phpcr-midgard2/README.md

 ### Making the Midgard tree single-rooted

 While both Midgard2 and JCR build on the tree concept, the tree in Midgard is multi-rooted.
-We work around this by utilizing the [JCR Workspace](http://www.day.com/maven/jsr170/javadocs/jcr-1.0/javax/jcr/Workspace.html) concept.
+We work around this by making each rootlevel object its own repository.

-When user connects to a Midgard2 PHPCR repository, they provide their credentials and a workspace name.
+When user connects to a Midgard2 PHPCR repository, the connection will use configuration to map itself to a particular rootlevel object.
 A new PHPCR Session will be returned.

-The workspace names map the session to a particular Midgard2 rootlevel object.
-If no workspace name is provided, the first matching rootlevel object will be used.
+### Workspaces

-When Midgard2's own Workspaces implementation lands in 10.05.5, we will support using these workspaces as well.
+When Midgard2's own [Workspaces implementation](http://www.midgard-project.org/development/mrfc/0042/) lands in 10.05.5, we will support using [JCR Workspaces](http://www.day.com/maven/jsr170/javadocs/jcr-1.0/javax/jcr/Workspace.html) as well.
 The workspace strings will be in format:

-* `rootlevel object`
-* `rootlevel object/workspace`
+* `workspace`
-* `rootlevel object/workspace/subworkspace`
+* `workspace/subworkspace`

 ### Namespace mappings